DestroyCom/SearchListSpotify/README.md

 # azevedo_a
-This directory is composed of two files (Part 1 and Part 2).
+This directory is composed of two files (Partie1 and partie2).
 # Partie1
 Partie1 contains the pure HTML/CSS integration of the layout.
-# Partie2
+# partie2
-Partie2 is the heart of the project, it is the site under React connecting with the API of spotify.
+partie2 is the heart of the project, it is the site under React connecting with the API of spotify.

+See the README of partie2 for details